James L. Farmer Sr.: Early life and education

 James Leonard Farmer was the son of farm workers and former slaves from Kingstree, South Carolina.
 His father was Carolina and his mother Lorena (Wilson) Farmer.
 After limited schooling in Georgia and Florida, Farmer gained a scholarship to Boston University.
 He earned his bachelor, masters of theology, and doctoral degrees at this institution.

 Career

 Farmer had a dual career as a minister and an academic.
 He was ordained as a minister in the Methodist Episcopal Church, South.
 He taught and mentored as a professor at several historically black colleges and universities in the South, including Huston-Tillotson and Wiley colleges in Texas; Rust College in Mississippi; and most notably Howard University in Washington, DC, from 1939 to 1946, returning to Texas to Huston as dean until his retirement in 1956.
 During this period, he served as an administrator as well as a professor.

 Marriage and family

 In 1917 Farmer married Pearl Marion.
 They had two children: Helen Louise and James Farmer.
 Their son became a renowned civil rights leader during the Civil Rights Movement.
-A proponent of non-violent action, his son James Farmer Jr was a co-founder of the Congress for Racial Equality and helped organize the Freedom Rides of 1961.
+A proponent of non-violent action, his son James Farmer was a co-founder of the Congress for Racial Equality and helped organize the Freedom Rides of 1961.